Martha Farrell: Books

 In 2014, she published the first Indian book on the subject, Engendering the Workplace: Gender Discrimination & Prevention of Sexual harassment in Organizations.
-This book is a milestone for those wishing to pursue further work on the issue of sexual harassment at the workplace.
-She has written several other books on issues such as Adult Education, Environment, Occupational Health and Safety, Gender mainstreaming, and Women's empowerment.
+She wrote several other books on issues such as Adult Education, Environment, Occupational Health and Safety, Gender mainstreaming, and Women's empowerment.

 Personal life

-Alongside her professional contributions, Martha supported PRIA to become a place of warm welcome and comfort for all staff and visitors, so that learning could take place in a caring and safe environment.
+Alongside her professional contributions, Martha supported PRIA.

-Amongst Martha’s great personal characteristics was her ability to seamlessly integrate with everyone from all walks of life.
-Martha was a thoughtful friend, a great support to others, and a generous giver of gifts, great food and warm hospitality.
-The Tandon/Farrell household was always full of guests, laughter, and more food than one could finish.
+Amongst Martha's personal characteristics was her ease with people from varied backgrounds.
+Martha was a considerate friend and support to others, known for her hospitality.
+The Tandon/Farrell household was often full of guests, laughter, and food.

 Legacy

 The Martha Farrell Foundation (MFF), The Martha Farrell Memorial Fellowship and Martha Farrell Award for Excellence in Women's Empowerment have been set up to carry forward her pioneering work on gender mainstreaming and adult education, with the overall goal of achieving gender equality in India and around the world.
 The Foundation supports targeted and practical interventions in areas relevant to her work.
 This includes gender mainstreaming, gender equality, preventing sexual harassment and violence against women, and continuing education.